 - INVEST IN EQUIPMENT

 Dive shops offer gear rental but nothing beats having your own dive equipment.
-You may first consider buying your own skin diving equipment which consists of a mask, snorkel, wet suit and fins.
+You may first consider buying your own skin diving equipment which consists of a mask, snorkel, wet suit, and fins.
 Don’t forget that the first consideration in choosing your gear is Comfort and Fit.
-Afterwards, you can buy a regulator, BCD and other accessories.
-As for scuba tanks, the usual practice is to just rent from a dive shop.
+Afterward, you can buy a regulator, BCD, and other accessories.
+As for scuba tanks, the usual practice is to just rent from a dive shop. equipments are one of the important part of A Complete Guide To Start Scuba Diving.

 - TAKING THE NEXT LEVEL